rethickvis/distributed-ai-data-pipeline/README.md

 ## Notes

 This repository is a reference implementation of the architecture described on my resume.
 Snowflake and Kafka connection details are read from environment variables and must be supplied at runtime; no credentials are hardcoded in this repository.

+## Credits

+Benchmark data structure is modeled on the M5 Forecasting - Accuracy dataset, released by Walmart and the University of Nicosia via Kaggle (Makridakis, Spiliotis, and Assimakopoulos, 2020).
+It is used here only as a realistic reference schema for synthetic testing and is not redistributed in this repository.